This is available for Graders in Marking 2.0.

 - Final grade: Here the final grade is displayed.
 The final grade will not appear until the marking is confirmed.
 If you are a member of a committee, all the graders have to confirm the marking.

-- Marking status: Status Completed and Not completed shows whether all questions have been marked or not.
+- Marking status: Status Completed and Not completed shows whether all questions have been marked or not for each candidate.

 - Total marks: Displays the total marks given on the test.
 For automatically marked questions, the total marks will be displayed even before you start the marking.
 If you are in a committee, the total marks that all the graders have set will be displayed when the marking is shared.